'Not running away': Govt defends Question Hour move amid Opposition stir

 New Delhi, Sep 14: Amid Opposition stir, the government on Monday defended the decision to do away with the Question Hour for this monsoon session.

-Raising questions over the removal of the Question Hour, Leader of Opposition in Lok Sabha Adhir Ranjan Chowdhury said: "The Question Hour is the essential of Parliament democracy.
+Raising questions over the removal of the Question Hour, Leader of Opposition in Lok Sabha Adhir Ranjan Chowdhury said, "The Question Hour is the essential of Parliament democracy.
 It is the soul of the House.
 By removing it, the government is trying to stifle opposition views."
 Speaking along similar lines, AIMIM chief Asaduddin Owaisi "urged the executive not to encroach into the territory of the legislature."

 The government, however, said that leaders of most of the parties had agreed over the no Question Hour due to the situation, triggered by the coronavirus pandemic.